 Not only will large sections of rolled hair take longer to dry, but they're also less likely to stay completely smooth and straight.
 It's important to have enough rollers on hand so you can keep your sections small for a polished style.
 Try to work with areas no more than one inch across.
 Using the tail end of a rat-tail comb helps to create straight and even parts.

 A good roller set means hair is wrapped tautly around each roller.
 When you begin rolling from the ends, keep the section straight with a firm grip as you roll toward your scalp.
 Failing to keep your hair taut as you roll will result in a loose hold around the roller and less-than-straight results.
 As you roll each section, secure it at the root so that the roller stays in place.

 The importance of this step can't be emphasized enough.
 To get the best results from your roller set, you must wait until your hair is completely dry before removing the rollers.
 Taking them out with any sign of dampness puts your hair at risk for frizz and fallen curls.
-Air drying can take a very long time, so a hood or bonnet dryer is a smart investment if roller setting is your go-to styling method.

 You may want to apply a heat protectant before sitting under the dryer to keep your hair protected from the heat; although this is indirect heat, a little extra protection helps to maintain your healthiest strands.
 When your hair is dry, remove the rollers and let your hair sit for several minutes before combing or doing any additional styling.
 Now's the time to apply small amounts of any serums or lightweight oils to finish off your look.